 Every counsellor/therapist starts from a philosophical standpoint – their views about the world which influence the way they work, their ethical decision-making, and the reason they became a counsellor.
-My own beliefs are most closely aligned with the humanistic perspective: I believe that we are all striving for something better, whether that is feeling better, living better, being healthier, wealthier, more accomplished.
+My own beliefs are most closely aligned with the humanistic perspective of counselling: I believe that we are all striving for something better, whether that is feeling better, living better, being healthier, wealthier, more accomplished.
 I believe that we all have needs in life that need to be met.
 And I believe that we can take personal responsibility for our lives and how we feel (this is not to say that people cannot be affected by circumstances – life always has something to throw at us!).
-When we experience stress, distress, or mental ill health, I believe that, in many cases, it is because we have lost touch with ourselves in some way due to our experiences, and the way we think and feel about what has happened to us.
+When we experience stress, distress, or mental ill health such as depression or anxiety, I believe that, in many cases, it is because we have lost touch with ourselves in some way due to our experiences, and the way we think and feel about what has happened to us.

 I say ‘on the whole’ because I do not deny the fact that human beings and the way we live is infinitely more complicated than that.
 We are affected by our genetics, biology, social environment, financial constraints, and upbringing, as well as our individual psychology.
 All these things help us to make us who we are, and we can feel like we have very little control at times.
 Counselling/therapy can help you to explore what you can control, and make changes based on this.